BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: The Gibbs sampler

 \subsection{Computational requirements and optimization}

 The end-to-end algorithm summarized in the last few sections represents a significant computational challenge, both in terms of fundamental hardware requirements and in terms of software optimization.
-In this section we briefly review some critical computational features implemented in the current code, while in-depth presentations are provided by \citet{bp05} and \citet{bp07}.
+In this section we briefly review some critical computational features implemented in the current code, while in-depth presentations are provided by \citet{bp03} and \citet{bp05}.
 In addition, we highly recommend the interested reader to consult the source code.\footnote{The \BP\ software is available under a GNU Public Library (GPL) open-source license at \url{https://github.com/Cosmoglobe/Commander}.} At the same time, we emphasize that these codes are most definitely works in progress, and still undergo rapid development.
 Nearly every single component and function have room for further improvement and optimization.
 However, it is our hope and intention that by providing all codes to the general community under an open-source license, new collaborations, efforts and ideas will emerge, and this will leading to more mature, efficient and generally applicable code.

 With these caveats in mind, Table~\ref{tab:resources} summarize the overall computational cost of the current implementation, both in terms of initialization and cost per sample.
-These benchmarks were obtained by running the pipeline on a single compute node with 72 Intel Xeon E7-8870 2.10\,GHz cores and 1.5\,TB of RAM.
-All time related costs are provided in units of wall-time, and must therefore be multiplied with 72 to convert to CPU time.
+These benchmarks were obtained by running the pipeline on a single compute node with 128 AMD EPYC 7H12 2.6\,GHz cores and 2\,TB of RAM.
+All time related costs are provided in units of wall-time, and must therefore be multiplied with 128 to convert to CPU time.

 Overall, the computational complexity of the \BP\ Gibbs sampler is determined by three fundamentally different types of operations.
 First, the low-level analysis is dominated by TOD memory management.
 Second, the high-level amplitude sampling step is dominated by spherical harmonic transforms.
 Third, the spectral index sampling step is dominated by map-based operations, typically either spherical harmonic transforms or $\chi^2$ evaluations.
 Efficient parallelization of each of these three types of operations is therefore the critical design driver for the current implementation.
-We now briefly review how the \BP\ pipeline optimizes each of these aspects, and refer the interested reader to \citet{bp05} for further details.
+We now briefly review how the \BP\ pipeline optimizes each of these aspects, and refer the interested reader to \citet{bp03} for further details.